 * EDITOR'S NOTE: There will be those who will want to quibble over whether or not the purchase of the Journal by the Oregonian constituted the demise of Portland as a true two-newspaper town.
 If you are one of them, we will probably have to agree to disagree.
 My view on this matter has probably been influenced considerably by my time at Gannett and Lee Enterprises newspapers in similar situations.
 Early in my career I worked at the Silverton Appeal Tribune, which "competed" with the Salem Statesman Journal while being owned by it; later, I served as editor of the Cottage Grove Sentinel, which "competed" with the separately owned Eugene Register Guard.
 The difference between the two situations was profound and undeniable.
-In a town that has two newspapers, common ownership, in my view, is a thing that cannot be masked by any amount of "competitiveness" in the respective newsrooms — although in the case of the Portland Journal, longtime editor Don Sterling did a phenomenal job of playing the lousy hand the situation dealt him after the merger. — fjdj
+In a town that has two newspapers, common ownership, in my view, is a thing that cannot be masked by any amount of "competitiveness" in the respective newsrooms — although it must be said that in the case of the Portland Journal, longtime editor Don Sterling and his staff did a phenomenal job of playing the lousy hand the situation dealt them after the merger. — fjdj

 (Sources: Diehl, Caleb.
 “The Newspaper Wars…,” Portland Monthly, Dec.
 2015; Klare, Gene.
 “Let Me Say This about That,” nwlaborpress.org, 1/01/2002; Diehl, Caleb.
 “The Portland Reporter,” oregonencyclopedia.org)

 TAGS: #CRIME: #revenge #unsolved #shooting :: #EVENT: #political :: #journalism #legal #badTiming #unintendedConsequences :: LOC: #pdx